 What happens during non-surgical rhinoplasty?

 We tend to use finer fillers in areas where your skin is fine and smoothness is critical, like your eye and temple area.
 The thicker fillers can be injected deeper in areas that need more bulk and volume such as your cheeks or jaw line.
-Many of the fillers are blended with lignocaine, a local anaesthetic that can significantly reduce the amount of pain during your procedure.
+Many of the fillers are blended with a local anaesthetic that can significantly reduce the amount of pain during your procedure.
 The local anaesthetic mildly numbs the injection site so you experience minimal discomfort.
 Our highly trained cosmetic doctors and nurses can expertly place the finer injections superficially in the skin without causing any lumps.

 Dermal filler is injected in several areas of the nose in one clinic visit.
 Generally, we use a shorter lasting and reversible filler can be used to ‘test’ to see if the treatment leads to an aesthetic improvement.
-The longevity of hyaluronic acid dermal fillers is usually 6 months.
+The longevity of dermal fillers is usually 6 months.

 After non-surgical rhinoplasty, you may experience some puffiness, bruising or swelling.
 Some patients experience a tender nose for 3 to 5 days.